VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/readme.md

 Changes
 -----------------
+12-19-2021
+- Hotend_Mount_Dragon_v1.040
+  - noticed a slight interference between the hotend mount and the ducts.  adjusted so no more interference.
+This should only affect you if you're using crazy volcano.
+- Rapdio UHF ducts
+  - Added ducts that are 8.5mm longer than the Rapido HF ducts.
+If the measurement of rapido HF is 62.5mm from top of heatsink to nozzle tip, then these will work.
+I don't have a UHF so will need people to confirm this.

 12-18-2021
 - Updated readme so it is now in markdown.
 No more readme.pdf!
 - Added ducts for Rapido HF v0.02 under 2.4.